Rumors of application deadline in January

 - At last, send a copy of your application confirmation email to Denne e-postadressen er beskyttet mot programmer som samler e-postadresser.
 Du må aktivere javaskript for å kunne se den..
 That would speed up the application process!

 Register your application.
 The first page in the application asks for which type of application you would like to registert.
-Choose the one that states you apply "Directly" (NOT through UCAS).
+Choose the one that states you apply "International" (NOT through UCAS).

 One of screen "Further Applicant Details" you should put in the agent details.
 Please type in according to the image below, stating that Noroff is your agent.